berthayes/cp-zeek/Instructions.md

+# Running Multiple Instances for an Instructor Led Workshop

+This workshop is a customization based on the Quick Start for Apache Kafka Using Confluent Platform (Docker) documentation available here: https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html

- These instructions are for creating any number of EC2 hosts running Confluent Platform and ksqlDB
+These instructions are for creating a classroom environment for a ksqlDB workshop.
+The python scripts use boto3 to talk to the AWS API for automating provisioning, and the shell scripts manage the hosts once they're running.

 The various scripts assume that the boto3 library can find your .aws/config and .aws/credentials files (in ~/ by default)

 The scripts are meant to be run from a single controller node (e.g. your laptop/workstation or an EC2 host in the same VPC), which then spins up EC2 instances and runs commands remotely via SSH.

 Admittedly, this is pretty stone-age.
 There are probably easier ways to do this, but I didn't have time to learn Ansible when I wrote this.

 ## git clone the repo
 Do this on one host (e.g. your laptop or other EC2 host), then distribute it to additional EC2 hosts later on

 `git clone https://github.com/berthayes/cp-zeek.git`

 Got it?
 Get in there!

 `cd cp-zeek`